Pelosi calls for U.S. and world leaders to boycott China's 2022 Olympics

 An independent United Nations panel said in 2018 it had received credible reports that at least 1 million Uyghurs and other Muslims had been held in camps in China’s Xinjiang region.
 Beijing describes them as vocational training centers to stamp out extremism, and strongly rejects accusations of abuse and genocide.

+Chinese foreign ministry spokesman Zhao Lijian told a regular news briefing in Beijing that Pelosi’s remarks were “full of lies and false information,” and the United States was afraid visiting countries would see China’s “vigorous development of human rights”.

-Chinese Embassy spokesman Liu Pengyu told Reuters that U.S. attempts to interfere in China’s domestic affairs over the Olympics were doomed to fail.
+In Washington, Chinese Embassy spokesman Liu Pengyu earlier told Reuters that U.S. attempts to interfere in China’s domestic affairs over the Olympics were doomed to fail.

 ‘HELD TO ACCOUNT’